wyattx05/Project-Memories/README.md

 - 🎬 **Media Support** - View images and videos with full metadata
 - 📊 **Detailed Metadata** - See date, media type, location, and filename for each memory
 - ✨ **Flashbacks** - Get memory flashbacks just like in Snap!
-- ⚡ **Fast Loading** - Just load the folder you downloaded and watch them all appear!

 ## Screenshots
 ### (ignore my random memories they are for example)